yangashley/task-list-api/README.md

 ## Skills Assessed

 - Following directions and reading comprehension
-- Reading and using tests
+- Reading, writing, and using tests
+- Verifying >95% code coverage using `pytest-cov`
 - Demonstrating understanding of the client-server model, request-response cycle and conventional RESTful routes
 - Driving development with independent research, experimentation, and collaboration
 - Reading and using existing external web APIs